marcglasberg/back_button_interceptor/README.md

 to your widget tree.
 However, when developing stateful widgets that interact with the back button, it's more convenient to use the `BackButtonInterceptor`.

-You may add functions to be called when the back button is tapped.
+You may add **interceptor functions** to be called when the back button is tapped.
 These functions may perform some useful work, and then, if any of them return true, the default button process (usually popping a Route) will not be fired.